couchbase-examples/nextjs-quickstart/README.md

 [![Try it now!](https://da-demo-images.s3.amazonaws.com/runItNow_outline.png?couchbase-example=nextjs-quickstart-repo&source=github)](https://gitpod.io/#https://github.com/couchbase-examples/tutorial-nextjs)

-This is a companion repository for: "[Quickstart for using Couchbase with Next.js](https://developer.couchbase.com/tutorial-quickstart-nodejs/)" at [developer.couchbase.com](https://developer.couchbase.com), which aims to get you up and running with Couchbase on [NextJS](https://nextjs.org/), connect to a Couchbase cluster, create, read, update, and delete documents, and how to write simple parameterized N1QL queries.
+This is a companion repository to the tutorial: "[Quickstart for using Couchbase with Next.js](https://developer.couchbase.com/tutorial-quickstart-nodejs/)" at [developer.couchbase.com](https://developer.couchbase.com), which aims to get you up and running with Couchbase on [NextJS](https://nextjs.org/), connect to a Couchbase cluster, create, read, update, and delete documents, and how to write simple parameterized N1QL queries.
 It also covers creating a basic front-end using Next.js.

 We will be using the latest version of Couchbase (version 7) that enables scopes and collections.